 The following was prepared by Molly Gauthier.
 She began her love affair with astrology in 1996.
-She specializes in forecasting, electional astrology, medical astrology, and medical elections– selecting optimal dates for medical procedures.
+Molly specializes in forecasting, electional astrology, medical astrology, and medical elections– selecting optimal astrological dates for surgery and medical procedures.

 Astrology of a knee surgery

-Mars approaching conjunction to Saturn.
-Mars is go – Saturn is stop.
-Mars is injury, and Saturn rules the bones and joints.
-When Mars activates Saturn, that’s a signal that accidents and injuries are more likely.
-The contact appears in Capricorn, sign of the joints, and the knees in particular.
+When Mars activates planets in the birth chart, that’s a signal that accidents and injuries are more likely.
+Mars-Uranus is an especially accident-prone combination.
 The Mars activity at the time of the injury and in the months to come shows the level of pain and difficulty during the early stages of his recovery.

 The run-up to surgery

-Remember Scott’s Mercury, the planet I’m ascribing his stress-junkie tendencies to?
-That planet was activated by Pluto for the two years prior to surgery.
+Transiting Pluto also activated that Mercury for two years prior to surgery.
 Mercury is a busy planet, always coming, going, thinking, pondering, worrying.
-Pluto intensified that pattern and also brought a lot of activity.
+Pluto intensified that stress-junkie pattern and also brought a lot of activity.

 Saturn transiting Capricorn further stressed his joints, and especially that poor knee.